clicon/clixon/doc/FAQ.md

 ## How to best understand Clixon?
 Run the Clixon example, in the [example](../example) directory.

+## Hello world?

+One of the examples is [a hello world example](../example/hello).
+Please start with that.

 ## How do you build and install Clixon?
 Clixon: